keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 ## What’s New in the Keptn v2 release candidate?

-Keptn v2-rc will bring the following new features:
+Keptn v2-rc introduces the following new features to the previous Keptn release:

 - Non-Blocking Tasks
 - A new “promotion” stage